 Airline cancellations or schedule changes after booking put passengers in control

 Passengers can’t change the weather, but what happens when there are airline schedule changes to a traveler’s schedule months or weeks before take-off?
 Or an airline cancellation of a scheduled flight?

 COVID-19 forced the cancellation of hundreds of flights.
-Often, the weather forces a change in a flight or air traffic operations mean flight cancellations, passengers are normally left holding the bag.
-But, in some flight cancellation situations, the passenger can be in command of their own fate if they know that they have options provided through the contract of carriage.
+Often, the weather forces a change in a flight or air traffic operations mean flight cancellations.
+Passengers are normally left holding the bag.
+But, in some flight-cancellation situations, the passenger is in command of their own fate.
+Travelers need to know that they have options provided through the contract of carriage.